Veronica Ballestrini: 2014-present: Flip Side

 In 2014, Ballestrini changed her album title name from "Gotta Make A Change" to "Flip Side".
 Ballestrini still continued to work on this album with producer/engineer Brandon Metcalf.
 While working on her album, Ballestrini went on a U.S. tour with Secondhand Serenade and Juliet Simms.
 The tour kick off show was in Lexington, KY on March 8 and ended in Hollywood, CA on April 9.

 Ballestrini has three duets on Secondhand Serenade's album Undefeated, which was released in October 2014.
 Ballestrini is also featured on the Secondhand Serenade cover of "Say Something".

 In April 2014, Ballestrini was chosen by Ford to be an agent for the Ford Fiesta Movement as part of a promotion with Ford and YouTube.
 She received a 2015 Ford Fiesta for a year, along with free gas, insurance, and all expenses paid.

 On April 24, 2015, Ballestrini became engaged to Secondhand Serenade front man John Vesely.
 The couple met at Destiny Recording Studio in Nashville in early 2013 to record a Secondhand Serenade duet titled "By The Way".
 Veronica and John were married on April 1, 2017, in Vero Beach, Florida.

+The Rebel Roads

+Veronica and John Vesely form The Rebel Roads, a country duo.
+Their first single "First To Know" was released in 2016.

+They have since released 8 singles together and working on an upcoming album.